SharePoint/sp-dev-docs/docs/design/accessibility.md

 Test your web part first with [Narrator](https://support.microsoft.com/en-us/help/22798/windows-10-narrator-get-started) and Microsoft Edge, and then verify the accessibility experience with [JAWS](http://www.freedomscientific.com/Products/Blindness/JAWS).

-Narrator and Microsoft Edge are standards compliant.
+Narrator and Microsoft Edge are standards-compliant.
 When you test with that combination, you are more likely to find issues, and you can validate that your site meets accessibility standards.

 JAWS is the market leader in screen readers.
 JAWS includes features that can improve the accessibility of some websites that aren't as accessible in other screen readers.
 Therefore testing in JAWS might not ensure that your site meets all accessibility requirements.